-Join Jan Kabili for an in-depth discussion in this video Choosing Edit a Copy with Lightroom adjustments, part of Using Lightroom and Photoshop Elements Together.
+Join Jan Kabili for an in-depth discussion in this video Choosing Edit a Copy with Lightroom adjustments, part of Lightroom and Photoshop Elements: Integration.

 - There's one more option when you're starting with a non-raw file like a PSD or a TIFF in Lightroom.
 Making adjustments there and then passing the file over to Elements for further adjustments, and that is, the Edit a Copy with Lightroom Adjustments option.
 This is the option to use when you wanna end up with one photo that has adjustments that you've applied both in Lightroom and adjustments that you've applied in Elements.
 So let's see how it works.
 I think you'll find that this workflow is a lot like the raw Lightroom Elements workflow that we walked through in the last chapter.